ehildenb/homod/homod.md

 The next example is another basic use of `map` over a list, though note the function used is `(+ 3)`.
 Here, with no additional work, Maude gives us partial application.
-Unfortunately, a partial function like `map even` can be `=>{Maybe{Nat},Maybe{Bool}}` or `=>{Cons{Nat},Cons{Bool}}`, so currently we are unable to infer a generic sort for such partial functions without additional information.
+Unfortunately, a partially applied function like `map even` can be `=>{Maybe{Nat},Maybe{Bool}}` or `=>{Cons{Nat},Cons{Bool}}`, so currently we are unable to infer a generic sort for such partially applied functions without additional information.
 The last example shows function composition along with partial application, as well as another use of the `$` precedence operator.
 Here, since a list is used, Maude is able to infer the correct sort for the partially applied functions `map even`, `map (+ 3)`, and their composition.

 Future Work